Traveling to the United Kingdom – COVID Guidelines

 The registration fee includes all MCLE sessions and materials, transportation to/from courts and event venues (Monday-Friday), Sunday evening reception/orientation, group lunches (Monday-Friday), and Gala Dinner on Friday evening.
 Travel to/from London and your hotel accommodations are NOT included in the registration fee.
 For those adding the Edinburgh dates to their itinerary, your rail ticket on Sunday to Edinburgh from London is also included.

-When traveling to the British Isles, it is always wise to be prepared for the possibility of rain.
-We recommend dressing in layers and always carrying rainwear or an umbrella.
+London experiences defined seasons which affect temperatures and weather.
+April can be a pleasant or blustery month and Legal London participants should plan accordingly.
+The average high temperature in April is 59°F, with an average low temperature at 45°F. When traveling to London, it is always wise to be prepared for the possibility of rain.
+We recommend dressing in layers and carrying rainwear or an umbrella.

 Adaptors and Converter Plugs for Electrical Appliances